 We all know resumes are pretty ridiculous and packed full of lies and other useless information, but we still want one from you, and we want a good one at that.
 We are mainly looking for people who are still in college and need to complete an internship as part of their course load, usually in Communications.
 Why?
 Because students have a set time-frame for completing an internship (no messy break-ups!), and there is a responsibility for finishing a commitment (no flakers!).
 Plus, they are usually better looking.
 In actuality, we often accept interns who are not in school, but these are usually exceptional candidates who are active in the local music community or who have otherwise proven themselves as passionate, trustworthy, and reliable.
 We want someone who will actually benefit from their time spent here stuffing envelopes, not someone who is just trying to fulfill a requirement.
 Also, please make sure to indicate which department most interests you so we have a better idea of what you are looking to do.
 This is important, so don’t brush it off.
-(Just to make this easier I’ll let you know that the only possible choices are publicity, radio, international, sales, and new media.)
+(Just to make this easier I’ll let you know that the only possible choices are publicity, radio, international, sales, digital communications, and social media.)

 Our internships last about 3 months, or one quarter/semester, and it is VERY IMPORTANT that you understand before you start that INTERNING RARELY, IF EVER, LEADS TO A PERMANENT JOB HERE AT SUB POP.
 (IT’S BETTER TO JUST THINK NEVER.)
 Your time here is about learning new skills and having something new for your resume, not about permanent employment.
 We are always looking for interns, but keep in mind that we rarely have more than 4 or 5 at a time and that we usually use more interns during the spring and summer months.
 It is best to try to set up an internship anywhere from 1-3 months ahead of time, but please don’t email or call every day to see if we’ve made a decision.
 It’s super annoying and it will most likely make your resume end up in the trash somehow.
 (That’s a life lesson, people—-write that one down.)